meritepk/spring-cucumber/README.md

 # cucumber-java
-A starter application for automated testing with behavior driven development (BDD) approach
+A starter application for automated testing with behavior driven development (BDD) approach using Spring Boot & Cucumber Java